Arnoux system: Proposed solution

-This system was not suitable for steam locomotives so Arnoux invented a separate system for them.
+This system was not suitable for steam locomotives, so Arnoux invented a separate system for them.
 The locomotives had a 2-4-2 wheel arrangement and the driving wheels were flangeless.
 The carrying wheels were arranged to pivot and were controlled by near-horizontal guide wheels.

-Patent application

 Arnoux applied for his patent, number 8342, on 28 March 1838.

 Practical application

 Trials and the Grand Prix de l'Institut

 Trials took place at Saint-Mandé between 1839 and 1840 in a 1 km circuit constructed by Alexis Dulong.
 These trials successfully demonstrated the stability and safety of the system.
 Public bodies, the Duke of Aumale and numerous members of the French Academy of Sciences, including François Arago.
 All unanimously praised the system.

 After this experience, Arnoux was awarded the Grand Prix de Mécanique ("Grand Prize for Mechanical Engineering") by the Institute.

 Concession & opening of the Ligne de Sceaux

 At the suggestion of François Arago, the Arnoux system was implemented on the Ligne de Sceaux from Paris to Sceaux, Hauts-de-Seine.
 On 5 September 1844, Arnoux and the Minister of Public Works signed a contract to build and operate the line.

-The line began service in 1846, starting from the Barrière d'enfer ("Hell's Gate") (see Gare de Denfert-Rochereau) with a curved passenger building of 25 m radius on a balloon loop to allow trains to reverse direction.
+The line began service in 1846, starting from the Barrière d'enfer ("Hell's Gate") (see Denfert-Rochereau station) with a curved passenger building of 25 m radius on a balloon loop to allow trains to reverse direction.
 The route then had its first stop at Arcueil, then Bourg-la-Reine on a 30 m radius curve.
 The incline towards Sceaux was straight until the station at Fontenay-aux-Roses, then had a succession of curves at 63, 70 and 50 m; the gradient was up to 11 mm/m (1.1%, 1:91), which was significant.
 All together the line was 10.5 km long.